vinay01joshi/contact-manager/README.md

     this package use for adding conditional css classes in the html element easily
  - react-router-dom `npm install react-router-dom` this package use for implementing routing in react componenent
+ - Axios `npm install axios`
+    Promise based HTTP client for the browser and node.js